darrenyip/littleOSNotes/docs/Section2.md

 bochs -f bochsrc.txt -q
 ```

-The `Bochs` will start and running, as the screenshot shown below:
+The `Bochs` will start and run, as the screenshot shown below:

 ![2.3.5_startbochs](./images/section2/2.3.5_startbochs.jpg)

-If you see a blank screen as the picture shown above, don't worry, type `c` or `continue` in **the `Bochs` console** (the righthand side window, not the left window), you should see the `Bochs` starting and displaying a console with some information from GRUB on it.
-Like the image shown below, notice the left window displayed some information, with a blinking cursor.
+If you see a blank screen in the `Bochs` as the picture shown above, don't worry, type `c` or `continue` in **the `Bochs` console** (the righthand side window, not the left window), you should see the `Bochs` start and displaying a console with some information on it.
+Like the image shown below, notice that the left window displayed some information with a blinking cursor.

 ![2.3.5_continuebochs](./images/section2/2.3.5_continuebochs.jpg)